Sansa e200 series

 The Sansa e200 series is a portable media player developed by SanDisk and released on January 5, 2006.
 The device is available in four capacities of Flash memory: 2 GB (e250), 4 GB (e260), 6 GB (e270), and 8 GB (e280).
-All players have a 1.8-inch, TFT LCD display with a resolution of 176 by 220 pixels.
+All players have a 1.8-inch, TFT LCD with a resolution of 176 by 220 pixels.
 Certain files, if not in a format accepted by the player's original firmware, must first be converted with the Sansa Media Converter Windows software.
 This will convert images to bitmap format (.bmp) and videos to MJPEG (in a .mov container), for v1 models.
 On v2 players it will convert videos to DivX and simply resize images.
 It is not possible to simply copy videos to the device, even if they seem to be in the correct format; trying to access them displays an error message.

 Features

 The Sansa e200 series can display album art and display song information, thanks to the audio files' ID3 content.
 The players are powered by a user-replaceable (offered as replacement set by SanDisk and some competitors) lithium-ion battery that is also rechargeable and come with a built-in expansion slot for microSD cards, an FM tuner with a recording function (only available in North America, Japan, New Zealand, Australia and some other countries), and microphone for voice recording.

 SanDisk released a version 2 of the e200 series in December 2007 with internal hardware different from the first version.
 Version 2 changes include support for Rhapsody channels through RhapPFS DRM (Plays For Sure enhanced to support Rhapsody channels), support for Audible audio books, microSDHC, and DivX, and also has a different boot screen and adds the ability to format the device, among other minor improvements.